travetto/travetto/module/asset-s3/README.md

 **NOTE** Do not commit your `accessKeyId` or `secretAccessKey` values to your source repository, especially if it is public facing.
 Not only is it a security risk, but Amazon will scan public repos, looking for keys, and if found will react swiftly.

-Additionally, you can see that the class is registered with the `Config` annotation, and so these values can be overridden using the standard
+Additionally, you can see that the class is registered with the `@Config` decorator, and so these values can be overridden using the standard
 [`Configuration`](https://github.com/travetto/config) resolution paths.